lubos-turek/fintech-task/README.md

 ## Notes

-- The SQLite database file is created automatically when you run `db:push` or `db:migrate`
+- The SQLite database file is created automatically when you run `db:push`
 - In Docker, the database is persisted in the `./data` directory
 - Make sure to run `db:generate` after modifying the Prisma schema
 - The production Dockerfile uses Next.js standalone output for optimal image size